divolte/divolte-collector/README.md

 Divolte Collector
 =================

 This repository contains the source for the Divolte Collector, and its User Guide.
-This is an open-source component of [Divolte](http://www.godatadriven.com/divolte.html), a platform for collecting your own clickstream data to allow custom analytics.
+This is an open-source component for collecting your own clickstream data on Apache Hadoop and Apache Kafka to allow custom analytics.

 The collector has the following features: